14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 Both GSAP and Web Animations have timeline abstractions.
 You can queue tweens on the timeline in sequence, in parallel and make them overlap.
 You can also pause, seek and adjust the playback rate of the entire timeline animation.

 ### GSAP timeline
-The GSAP Timeline let's you add tweens, callbacks and labels with exact control of the timing offset between them.
+The GSAP Timeline lets you add tweens, callbacks and labels with exact control of the timing offset between them.
 By default, tweens are added to the timeline in sequential order.

 {% include codepen-embed.html slug="MYPwww" tab="js" height="333" %}